ManthanoAI/guidelines/4_Docker/readme.md

 ## Dockerfiles

-- To build the image run `docker build -t USERNAME/IMAGENAME:TAGNAME .` (don't forget the . , username, imagename, tagname written small)
+- To build the image run (don't forget the . and username & imagename are written small)

+`docker build -t USERNAME/IMAGENAME:TAGNAME .`

 - Dockerfiles are build in read-only layers
-- Ephemeral, stopped, destroyed and reproducible with minimum effort
+- Ephemeral: stopped, destroyed and reproducible with minimum effort
 - Current working directory of docker build is called `build context`
 - Always combine `RUN apt-get update` with `apt-get install -y` in the same `RUN` statement (cache busting)
-- Use version pinning where needed, e.g. `s3cmd=1.1*`
+- Use version pinning where needed, e.g. `gparted=2.0.1`
 - Avoid `RUN apt-get upgrade` or `dist-upgrade`
 - Clean up the cache by removing `/var/lib/apt/lists`
 - There is only one `CMD` command active, the last one in the file